soundarya98/Leather-defect-detection/README.md

 This repository contains various modules used in our project, automated leather defect detection and classification.
 Contents:
-1. Image Processing for leather defect images
+1. Sample Codes:
 We've uploaded the code we wrote to familiarise ourselves with Image Processing, by trying various functions out on fruits, as well as facial detection and pedestrian detection to familiarise ourselves with object detection.

 2. GUI for automated detection and classification with a button.
 The backend is as follows:
 ![GUI backend](https://github.com/soundarya98/Leather-defect-detection/blob/master/GUI_Backend.png)